Skip to main content

 When paying back loans, it is not just the $375 that a borrower borrowed that needs paying back, as illustrated in our example:

 Let’s say you borrow $375 for two weeks.
-The APR applied to your loan is 400% – which is around the average going rate.
-The APR (applied to the two weeks) therefore totals $57.53, and that is the cost of borrowing.
-Therefore you pay back your loan plus interest, which is $375 + $57.53.
-The total you owe is $432.53.
+The APR applied to your loan is about 391% — which is around the average going rate.
+The fee of $15 per $100 borrowed for two weeks translates to $56.25 in fees, and that is the cost of borrowing.
+Therefore you pay back your loan plus fees, which is $375 + $56.25.
+The total you owe is $431.25.

 However, this amount is not representative of all states.
 While some states ban loans altogether, some allow them but have strict rules in place.
 For instance, California caps loans at $300, meaning you cannot borrow more than that as part of one loan.